UnparalleledSmilingMonster/DD2477-project1/ir/README.md

 ## Issues you may run through
 - Depending from where you run the program, you can have errors with files not found for the spelling correction.
 Go inside **spelling_correction.py** and fix the paths to the bigrams and unigrams **.json* files.
 - The *update* functions works well but has the same issue with paths.
 Modify accordingly **news_updater.py**
+- Not all the tags are registered for the user's preferences.
+That is actually the issue we encountered during the presentation.
+It does only affect negative feedback.
+If you try to dislike an article whose tag is unknown (with scraping some tags have a different name, in that case it was "parenting" instead of "parents") then the preferences won't be modified.
+It's a limit of the implementation.

 ## Disclaimer
 When we started the project we forked elasticsearch because we thought we would have to directly modify the repository.
 That is why our commits are only done in branch 7.14 on the forked repo.
 (There was a bit of a mixup)